simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 If overlap detection does go wrong, it's relatively easy to repair:

 - You'll notice it when you try to reconcile your hledger balances with your bank.
-- `hledger print FILE.csv` will show all recently downloaded transactions.
+- `hledger print -f FILE.csv` will show all recently downloaded transactions.
   Compare these with your journal and copy/paste if needed.
 - You can manually update or remove the `.latest.FILE`, or use `--catchup`.
 - You can use `--dry-run` to preview what will be imported.